 J.C.
 Penny recently introduced their “Fair and Square Everyday Pricing”, promising simple everyday low pricing for their products and doing away with the traditional dynamic pricing model.
 The results to date have been dismal, share prices have dropped and J.C.
 Penny is once again shedding customers like they are going out of style

-What can be learnt from J.C.
+What can be learned from J.C.
 Penny’s failure from an e-commerce perspective?

 E-commerce is an incredibly and increasingly full market.
 Online stores must compete through a variety of channels (search, comparison shopping, marketplaces, etc.), and face a constant battle to maintain their visibility.
 Unless the product is something truly unique, or there is a unique experience provided (such as great customer service), for most consumers, the deciding factor is usually pricing.
 E-commerce businesses that are able to develop a dynamic pricing strategy which can respond swiftly to changes in the market will be able to capitalize on this crucial deciding factor by offering prices which accurately reflect “real-time” market conditions.